-Even if you're not at the point of applying for college, there's still a lot you can do beforehand.
-In addition to researching and visiting your top colleges, you can continue taking advanced courses, getting top grades, and taking advantage of the resources your school and community offer.
+Even if you're not at the point of applying for university, there's still a lot you can do beforehand.
+In addition to researching and visiting your top universities, you can continue taking advanced courses, getting top grades, and taking advantage of the resources your school and community offer.

 Your first two years of high school are when you start establishing your leadership skills within your extracurricular activities.
 Join activities and clubs within your area of interest or ones that will help further your career goals.